 Soft body simulations are by default done on a per-vertex basis.
 If the vertices of the soft body do not collide with the collision object, there will be no interaction between the two objects.

-In the video below, you can see a vertex colliding with a plane.
+In the video below, you can see the vertices colliding with a plane.
 If a vertex penetrates the zone between Outer and Inner, it is repulsed by a force in the direction of the face normal.
 The position that a vertex finally ends up in is dependent on the forces that act upon it.
-In the example gravity and the repulsion force of the face balance out.
+In the example (the first vertex on the left in the video below) gravity and the repulsion force of the face balance out.
 The speed at which the vertex is pulled out of the collision zone is influenced by the Choke parameter in the Soft Body Solver settings.

 Download the blend-file.